SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

 Running setup in ./tutorial-R...
 ~~~

-The "tutorial R" command creates a directory "tutorial-R" containing the neccessary script and input files.
+The `tutorial R` command creates a directory `tutorial-R` containing the neccessary script and input files.

 ~~~
 mcpi.R      # The example R script file